 Incident Response

-Are you facing unexpected events in your IT environment, such as workstations being blocked, security breaches, no longer being able to access your data, a possible data breach, ransomware or a cybersecurity attack?
+Is your organization facing unexpected events in your IT environment, such as workstation lockdown, security breach, no more access to your data, a possible data breach, ransomware or cybersecurity attack?

-Are you facing unexpected events in your IT environment, such as workstations being blocked, security breaches, no longer being able to access your data, a possible data breach, ransomware or a cybersecurity attack?
+Is your organization facing unexpected events in your IT environment, such as workstation lockdown, security breach, no more access to your data, a possible data breach, ransomware or cybersecurity attack?
 At your request, NFIR takes immediate action with an Incident Response team.

 NFIR is available to its clients 24/7 to map out and resolve any security incident.
 Our Incident Response team makes every effort to be at your location within three hours.
 The goal of the Incident Response team is to minimize the impact of the cyber incident as quickly as possible so that your organization’s continuity is no longer at risk.